YJazzar/Electron-MediaPlayer/README.md

 *   use the chalk package to make interesting changes

+-   Implemenet a React Table
     Possible features: - Have users create and define their own themes

 <br/>